amancevice/yake/README.md

 #### Event Logging

 By default, the `handler` function wraps its block in log lines formatted to match the style of Amazon's native Lambda logs sent to CloudWatch.
-Each invocation of the handler logs the input event and the returned value prefixed with the ID of the request.
+Each invocation of the handler will log both the _input event_ and the _returned value_, prefixed with the ID of the request:

-Example log lines:

 ```
 START RequestId: 149c500f-028a-4b57-8977-0ef568cf8caf Version: $LATEST